luiscoco/AzureDevops_Sample2_Create_myFirst_Repo/README.md

 ## 3. Initialize, add files, commit changes and push changet to the Azure DevOps repo

-## 4. How to create Azure DevOps pipeline

-## 5. How to create a new repo in Visual Studio 2022 Community Edition and push the code to Azure DevOps repo
+## 4. How to create a new repo in Visual Studio 2022 Community Edition and push the code to Azure DevOps repo

 We run Visual Studio 2022 and open the solution